fengtan/ldap-explorer/README.md

   - persist webview that shows search results
   - persist add/edit connection
 - add a setting to let end user decide whether search results and attributes should open in a new window or if the same window should always be reused

+WC
+- hitting "Enter" in search form should not lose focus on filter or attributes element
 - if tree item has no child then drop expandable status

-WC
 - support startTLS http://ldapjs.org/client.html#starttls
 - set icons in tree view depending on whether the item is an alias / referral / regular entry and its objecClass or entity type (dc/c/o/ou/cn/other)
 - show operational (mandatory) attributes bolded